LucasSD/LucasSD/README.md

 ### Hi there 👋.
 I'm a London-based maths tutor looking for my first developer role.
+### - 🔭 I’m currently working on an add-on to generate additional statistics for the social craft beer application Untappd.
+### - 🌱 I’m currently learning Python.
+Always.
+### - 👯 I’m looking to collaborate on my first open source projects.

 <!--
 **LucasSD/LucasSD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...